Plotting

 plot_courant_snyder_phase_space(madx, x_coords, px_coords, plane="Horizontal")

 Creates a plot representing the normalized Courant-Snyder phase space of a particle distribution when provided by position and momentum coordinates for a specific plane.
-Each particle trajectory has its own color on the plot, within the limit of pyplot’s 156 named colors, after the function loops back to the first color again.
+Each single particle trajectory has its own color on the plot, within the limit of pyplot’s 156 named colors, after which the colors loop back to the first entry again.
 One can find an example use of this function in the phase space example gallery.

-• u_coordinates (np.ndarray) -- ndarray of particles’ coordinates for the given plane.
+• u_coordinates (numpy.ndarray) -- A ndarray of particles’ coordinates for the given plane.
 Here u_coordinates[0] should be the tracked coordinates for the first particle and so on.

-• pu_coordinates (np.ndarray) -- ndarray of particles’ momentum coordinates for the given plane.
+• pu_coordinates (numpy.ndarray) -- A ndarray of particles’ momentum coordinates for the given plane.
 Here pu_coordinates[0] should be the tracked momenta for the first particle and so on.

-• plane (str) -- the physical plane to plot, should be either Horizontal or Vertical, and is case-insensitive.
-Defaults to Horizontal.
+• plane (str) -- The physical plane to plot, should be either horizontal or vertical`, case insensitive.
+Defaults to horizontal.

-• title (Optional[str]) -- if provided, is set as title of the plot.
-Defaults to None.
+• title (str, optional) -- If provided, is set as title of the plot.

 • **kwargs -- If either ax or axis is found in the kwargs, the corresponding value is used as the axis object to plot on.